ssb22/adjuster/README.md

 : Whether or not to log requests that result in the browser being simply redirected to the original site when the redirectFiles option is on.

 `--ownServer_useragent_ip`  (default False)
-: If own_server is set, and that server cannot be configured to log the X-Real-Ip header we set when we proxy for it, you can if you wish turn on this option, which will prepend the real IP to the User-Agent header on the first request of each connection (most servers can log User-Agent).
+: [DEPRECATED] If own_server is set, and that server cannot be configured to log the X-Real-Ip header we set when we proxy for it, you can if you wish turn on this option, which will prepend the real IP to the User-Agent header on the first request of each connection (most servers can log User-Agent).
 This is slightly dangerous: fake IPs can be inserted into the log if keep-alive is used.

 `--ipNoLog`
 : A comma-separated list of IP addresses which can use the adjuster without being logged.
 If your network has a "friendly probing" service then you might want to use this to stop it filling up the logs.
 (Any tracebacks it causes will still be logged however.)